-Whenever this scenario happens, it is always guaranteed that one person will be left with 07 or less VPs.
-As a result, the game's score will be at its best when the players reach 12/9/7.
+Whenever this scenario happens, it is always guaranteed that no one else exceeds the limit of 09 VPs.
+As a result, the game's score will be at its best when the players reach 12/9/9.

 Finally, let's talk about the potentially worst endings.
 There exist 02 cases of which we are going to analyse the aftermaths.

 >> 12/2/2: the winner earns the most significant amounts of ELO & SHR gained - 20 & 75% respectively.
 Only by having a 50-victory streak of games like this might one be able to achieve the limit of 2000 ELO.

 >> 11/11/2: the sole loser gets their ELO subtracted by 18, as well as receives the smallest SHR score of 8.33%.
 If they repeat losses like this for 50 games straight, their ELO will be as low as 100.

 Thank you for reading!
 Good luck achieving some memorable Catan records of your own.